pdxjohnny/LangChain-in-Kubernetes/README.md

 # DEMO for deploying in K8S a RAG chatbot WITHOUT using external paid APIs.

 This repository is intented to share a Kubernetes implementation for a RAG chatbot using Open source tools:
 1. The LLM model will be downloaded to a POD to avoid the usage of external paid APIs.
-We selected Falcon 7B Instruct model In this case the repo provides 2 options : Optimized LLM and not-optimized LLM
+We selected Falcon 7B Instruct model and LLaMa 7B In this case the repo provides 2 options : Optimized LLM and not-optimized LLM
 2. The vector database used is FAISS.
 3. It was built using LangChain
 4. The front end is a REACT application